-This resolution recognizes the 80th anniversary of the continuous operations of the Stars and Stripes newspaper in the Pacific and commends its invaluable service to the Armed Forces community worldwide.
+This resolution recognizes the 80th anniversary of the Stars and Stripes' continuous operations in the Pacific and honors its invaluable service as the "hometown newspaper" for the U.S. Armed Forces community worldwide.

 Ruben Gallego